Dear readers of ADxS.org, please forgive the disruption.

 • Inhibition of inflammation:

-reduced energy expenditure for the immune system by suppressing its activity, which has advantages for the desired short-term optimization of the ability to act.
+reduced energy expenditure for the immune system by suppressing its activity, which brings advantages for the desired short-term optimization of the ability to act.

-In the case of long-term stress, however, this weakening of the immune system has a detrimental effect and in extreme cases can even lead to death4
+With long-term stress, however, this weakening of the immune system has a detrimental effect and can even lead to death in extreme cases4

 • Reduced sex drive; in extreme cases: infertility.

-In life-threatening situations, pregnancy would be a significant additional burden.
+In life-threatening situations, pregnancy would be a considerable additional burden.

-This is also evolutionary from the perspective of the species: stress inhibits the reproduction of those individuals that are not optimally adapted to the environmental conditions4
+This also promotes evolution from the point of view of the species: stress inhibits the reproduction of those individuals that are not optimally adapted to the environmental conditions4

 • Muscle tension